 Typically, you should expect to pay about $300-500 for a flat fee MLS listing in Nevada.
 However, we've seen basic plans for as low as $100 and more comprehensive services that charge as much as $4,000.

 Do I still need to pay the buyer's agent commission?

-Although you'll save some money by not having to pay commission to a listing agent (typically 2.10%-2.87% of the sale price), we strongly recommend offering a commission to the buyer's agent.
+Although you'll save some money by not having to pay commission to a listing agent (typically 2.10% to 2.87% of the sale price), we strongly recommend offering a commission to the buyer's agent.
 This will incentivize agents to bring their clients to your home.

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Nevada range from 2.15%-2.92%.
+How much to offer a buyer's agent is up to you, but most buyer's agent commissions in Nevada range from 2.15% to 2.92%.

 How do I sell by owner in Nevada?